CristinaFoltea/angular-crud/Readme.md

  Determining the site's file structure was a little challenging.
 My previous experiences and reading on best practices helped me to develop the existing structure.
 Since the site is fairly simple, I have the server and all the site management files at the root, and all the front-end files in the public folder.

  server.js has the code for app's backend.
 I am using Express for the server with nodemon for server restart when changes are made and express.Router for API routes.
 I am using mongodb for data storage and mongoose for data modeling.
 Initially, I tried to use heroku's add-ons for the database connection, but a timeout error made me consider other options.
 I ended up creating an mlab sandbox that worked for the purpose of this app.
-Dotenv is used to keep the batabase credential hidden.
+Dotenv is used to keep the batabase credentials hidden.

  The public folder where the front-end code rests has the following structure:
   - app folder with all angular-related files